stackforge/fuel-docs/pages/operations/2510-ceph-osd-placement-groups.rst

 =======================================================================

-When adding additional Ceph OSD nodes to an environment, it may be necessary to addjust the placement groups (pg_num) and the placement groups for placement (pgp_num) for the pools.
+When adding additional Ceph OSD nodes to an environment, it may be necessary to adjust the placement groups (pg_num) and the placement groups for placement (pgp_num) for the pools.
 The following process can be used to update these two values for the Ceph cluster.
 These adjustments may not be necessary unless you add a significant